 On the other end of the spectrum, the highs are smooth and are reproduced without much harshness.
 This is something to commend the HS7s for considering that most low-end speakers are way too rolled off in the highs, or way too harsh.
 While the highs aren’t as sparkly and crisp as more expensive speakers, they are enough to satisfy considering the price point.

 Some of the Cons

-All of that being said, the HS7 are nearfield speakers and really sound best when place within a foot or two of the listener.
+All of that being said, the HS7 is nearfield speakers and really sounds best when place within a foot or two of the listener.
 While they don’t sound bad from further away, the lows begin to sound obtuse, drowning out the midrange and high end completely.
-This is largely due to where the speakers are positioned in the room, but still the large cabinet seems to radiate low-end if you’re not positioned in the sweet spot.
+This is largely due to where the speakers are positioned in the room, but still, the large cabinet seems to radiate low-end if you’re not positioned in the sweet spot.

-Another pitfall of this nearfield design is that very limited sweet spot of the speakers.
+Another pitfall of this nearfield design is the very limited sweet spot of the speakers.
 While they sound great for the price positioned just right, they give an almost cone filter effect when moving to either side, bringing along that low-end rumble.
-This is a problem with most speakers, however it is particularly noticeable on the HS7s.
+This is a problem with most speakers, however, it is particularly noticeable on the HS7s.